Maura Healey: 2022

 On January 20, 2022, Healey announced her candidacy in the 2022 Massachusetts gubernatorial election.
-Her announcement came after the incumbent Governor, Charlie Baker, a Republican, announced he would not seek reelection.
-On September 6, 2022, Healey won the Democratic primary election.
-She defeated Sonia Chang-Diaz, who withdrew from the primary.
-Healey received the endorsements of vice president Kamala Harris and senators Elizabeth Warren and Ed Markey.
+Her announcement came after the incumbent governor, Charlie Baker, a Republican, announced he would not seek reelection.
+On September 6, Healey won the Democratic primary election.
+She defeated Sonia Chang-Díaz, who withdrew from the primary.
+Healey was endorsed by Vice President Kamala Harris and U.S. Senators Elizabeth Warren and Ed Markey.

-On November 8, 2022, she defeated Geoff Diehl, the GOP candidate in the general election, which made her the nation's first openly lesbian governor.
+On November 8, 2022, Healey defeated Republican nominee Geoff Diehl, receiving 64% of the vote in the general election to Diehl's 35%.
+This made her the first woman elected governor of Massachusetts and one of the first two openly lesbian governors in the U.S., along with Tina Kotek of Oregon, who was also elected in 2022.
 She was inaugurated on January 5, 2023.

+2026

+In February 2025, Healey announced during an interview her intention to run for reelection in 2026.